Chiang Kai-shek Memorial Hall metro station

 Chiang Kai-shek Memorial Hall (中正紀念堂 (Zhōngzhèng Jìniàntáng)), secondary station name Nanmen (南門), is a metro station in Taipei, Taiwan served by the Taipei Metro.
 It is a transfer station for the Tamsui–Xinyi line and Songshan–Xindian line.
-While the memorial for which the station is named after was embroiled in a naming dispute, the name of the station has remained unchanged.
+While the memorial for which the station is named was embroiled in a controversial renaming in 2007, the name of the station has remained unchanged due to the Taipei City Council being controlled by the then-opposition Kuomintang.

 Station overview

 The station is a three-level, underground structure with two island platforms and seven exits.
 The two platforms are stacked on top of one another, allowing for cross-platform interchange between the Tamsui–Xinyi line and the Songshan–Xindian line.
 The washrooms are outside the entrance area.
 The station is situated under Roosevelt Road, between Nanhai Road, Linsen South Road, and Aiguo East Road.
 It also connects to the Chiang Kai-shek Memorial Hall and some government agencies located around the area.

 From 15 November 2014, the station became a transfer station with the Songshan–Xindian line.
-The Wanda–Zhonghe–Shulin line will serve as the terminus of this station, scheduled to open in 2025.
+The Wanda–Zhonghe–Shulin line will serve as the terminus of this station, scheduled to open in June 2027.